-- (1) The detention centre contracts are terminated. - (2) The State does not incur liability because of the termination.
+- (1) The detention centre contracts are terminated. - (2) The State does not incur liability because of the termination. - (3) In this section-

 detention centre contracts means the following contracts entered into between the Queensland Corrective Services Commission and Queensland Corrections-